Vacuum solutions in the Einstein-Aether Theory: Analysis of the solutions

-The solutions for the scale factor (\ref{Bt1})-(\ref{Bt3}), derived for the case in which $\rho=\rho_0$, are shown in the Figure \ref{fig1}, for $k=-1, 0, 1$, {$\beta=-1,0,1$} and $\alpha=\pm 1$.
+The scale factor {for the solutions} (\ref{Bt1})-(\ref{Bt3}), derived for the case in which $\rho=\rho_0$, are shown in the Figure \ref{fig1}, for $k=-1, 0, 1$, {$\beta=-1,0,1$} and $\alpha=\pm 1$.
 For the sake of simplicity, it was adopted that the constant factor in the parameter $w$, given in (\ref{omega}), assumes an unit value, i.e., $4\sqrt{\frac{\pi G \rho_0}{3}}=1$, in all the figures.

 Alternatively, it can be represented in terms of geometric radius $R_{ge}=r|a(t)|$ as show the Figure \ref{fig2}, where the negative part of scale factor is suppressed by the calculation of its absolute value.
-In this figure we can see clearly that the the system with $k=-1$ collapses to a singularity at the time $t_{sing}$, given by the equation (\ref{ts}), and after expands.
+In this figure we can see clearly that the the system with $k=-1$ {($\beta \ne 0$ and $\alpha=\pm 1$)} collapses to a singularity at the time $t_{sing}$, given by the equation (\ref{ts}), and after expands.
 For $k=0$ the system always expands ($\alpha=-1$) or contracts ($\alpha=1$).
 However, for $k=1$ the system contracts to a minimum radii and after expands, clearly showing a bouncing effect as in some gravitational collapse models \cite{Herrera}.
 If we try to analyze the same bouncing effect in a cosmological model using the scale factor instead the geometrical radius, we must calculate the Hubble expansion rate $H$ and the quantity $H^2-dH/dt$ (see Figures \ref{fig3} and \ref{fig4}).

-The Hubble expansion rate, defined in (\ref{Ht}), is shown for each one of the solutions in Figure \ref{fig3}.
+The Hubble expansion rate, defined in (\ref{Ht}), is shown for each one of the solutions in Figure \ref{fig3}. {Note that {for $k \neq 0$}, the effect of the vector field is not simply to change the value of the coupling constant. {It is important to solve} the field equations in order to make explicit the new function $a(t)$ which defines the scaling factor and, consequently, the expansion factor $H(t)$.
+In fact, these functions differ from those in the GR theory, being modified by the vector field.
+As shown in Figure 3, the expansion rate may decrease as predicted by Carroll and Lim, but may also increase, when compared to that expected in the GR theory ($\beta=0$), depending on the choices of the parameters $\beta$ and $\alpha$.
+In particular, we can see that this behavior is reversed when we exchange the $\beta$ sign, or $\alpha$ sign.}

 {Through the figures, it is possible to notice that the $\beta$ variation introduces a small variation in the scale factor and consequently in the other associated parameters.
 For this reason, in our analysis, we are taking account only the variation of $k$ and $\alpha$, that produce more expressive variations in the results.}